First measurement of the $|t|$-dependence of incoherent J/$\psi$ photonuclear production

 The cross sections for the incoherent photoproduction of $\Jpsi$ vector mesons in ultra-peripheral Pb--Pb collisions at $\snn= 5.02$~TeV as a function of $\mant$ measured at midrapidity, $|y|<0.8$, are listed in Table~\ref{tab:results} and depicted in Fig.~\ref{fig:crossSection}.

-The measurements are compared to the work of two groups.
+The measurements are compared to the work of three groups.
 Each of them provides two predictions: one including only the elastic interaction with single nucleons, and another where a dissociative-like component is contained.
 The models are framed in the Good--Walker picture, which naturally considers all possible configurations of the hadron participating in the interaction.
 The model by M\"antysaari and Schenke (MS)~\cite{Mantysaari:2017dwh} includes saturation through the IPSat model~\cite{Kowalski:2003hm} and offers two predictions.
 In one, sub-nucleon fluctuations are not considered (MS-p), whereas in the other the proton is composed of three hot spots whose positions in the impact-parameter plane change event-by-event and fluctuations in the saturation scale are introduced (MS-hs).
+A similar model, labeled MSS in Fig. 2, was recently published~\cite{Mantysaari:2022sux}, the main difference in respect of the MS model is that instead of using the IPsat model, it solves the JIMWLK equation (see Refs.~\cite{Marquet:2010cf,Mueller:2001uk}) to incorporate saturation effects.
+This model also offers two predictions: with (MSS-fl) and without nucleon substructure fluctuations (MSS).
 The model by Guzey, Strikman, and Zhalov (GSZ)~\cite{Guzey:2018tlk} expresses the incoherent cross section as the sum of an elastic and a dissociative part (GSZ-el+diss), both parameterised from HERA data, multiplied by a common factor representing shadowing---the fact that the gluon distribution in nuclei is not just the sum of gluon distributions in constituent nucleons, see e.g. Ref.~\cite{Armesto:2006ph}---computed within the leading-twist approximation~\cite{Frankfurt:2011cs}.
 The inclusion of the dissociative component is interpreted by the authors within a Good--Walker approach as due to quantum fluctuations of the target.
 When the dissociative part is excluded (GSZ-el), the differential cross section is suppressed in the region of larger $\mant$.
 The uncertainty bands reflect the uncertainties on the parameters of the leading-twist approximation.